carverauto/serviceradar-media/slides.md

 class: px-20
 ---

+# Example Queries
+**User:** What were the top 3 conversations of utmost importance over the last week?

+**ThreadR:** 1.
+Search system was down for an hour in production impacting all the customers.
+The revenue impact is still uncertain.
+2. We signed up with 3 new customers: ABC, DEF, and XYZ.

+**User:** Does Jason from the Sales team know our Platform Engineer Mike?

+**ThreadR:** There has been no direct communication between them, neither have they been part of the same thread.
+Hence, it is unlikely they know each other.

+**User:** How many PagerDuty alerts fired over the last month along with their teamwise split?

+**ThreadR:** There were 152 PagerDuty alerts in total that were fired.
+Here is the split:
+- Platform team: 67
+- DevOps team: 29
+- Customer Support team: 10

+---
+class: px-20
+---

 # Market Opportunity

 - Gartner reports 47% of digital workers struggle to find information, and 32% make wrong decisions due to lack of awareness